 It’s as engrained in his DNA as is his ability to sing country music.
 “It’s funny,” admits Langdon, 29.
-“I sang as a kid and loved all the genres, but I always had that country sound.
-Even when I did other types of material, friends would say, ‘Man, I don’t know if you’re trying, but you sound like a country singer.’
+“I sang as a kid and loved many music genres, but I always had that country sound.
+Even when I experimented with a variety of genres and material, friends would say, ‘Man, I don’t know if you’re trying, but you sound like a country singer.’
 It was just my voice.”

-And that rich and resonant tone is just one of the first things that strikes you about “Leave Me Right,” a memorable debut produced by Jeff “Diesel” Dalziel (Brett Kissel, Dan Davidson, The Washboard Union) and co-written by the acclaimed Jessica Mitchell (“Workin’ On Whiskey,”) multiple CCMA Award winner Patricia Conroy and Dave Thomson (Lady Antebellum.)
-It knocked Ryan Langdon out the moment he heard the demo.
+And that rich and resonant hook-filled tone is just one of the first things that connected with fans on Langdon’s previous Slaight Music single “Leave Me Right,” a memorable debut produced by Jeff “Diesel” Dalziel (Brett Kissel, Dan Davidson, The Washboard Union) and co-written by the acclaimed Jessica Mitchell (“Workin’ On Whiskey,”) multiple CCMA Award winner Patricia Conroy and Dave Thomson (Lady Antebellum.)
+It knocked Langdon out the moment he heard the demo.
 “It’s such a cool song because it’s very close to my personality,” says Langdon.
 “If you’re in a relationship and it’s not going as planned and you can feel the other person is losing interest, it’s very relatable.
 “The song says, ‘If you’re not interested, you may as well let me know now and just leave me right – don’t drag me along for three or four years.
 Just get it over with.’
 It’s hip.”

-More recently, Langdon has spent some time in Nashville writing with “Leave Me Right” partners, Patricia Conroy and Dave Thomson along with spending two days with Emma Lee and Karen Kosowski his co-writers on his current single “Lit In The Sticks” releasing May 2019.
-Ryan will also be performing in Ottawa June 16th at the Ontario Country Music Awards where he has been nominated in the category of Rising Star.
+Recently, Langdon has been honing his craft in Nashville, writing with “Leave Me Right” partners, Patricia Conroy and Dave Thomson along with Emma Lee and Karen Kosowski his co-writers and producer (Kosowski), on his newest single “Lit In The Sticks” out now.

 Now the road work begins………